Usmanmd009/pharmaceutical_Sales_Analysis/README.md

 - Total number of distributors 254k.

-  .

-- Rusian has the highest suicides rate followed by United state and Japan.
+- Top 4 sales team.
+Delta has the highest sales with 363,534,1332

-- The age group of 35-54 has the highest suicide rate while the age group of 5-14 has the least suicide rate.
+-